ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ## Overview of the whole process

 Below is the image of the whole process.
 We're going to build it step by step.
-It consists of several processes, from ingesting traffic data from a exposed URL to splitting, jolt tranforming, enriching and delivering it to 3 different sinks:
+It consists of several processes, from ingesting traffic data from a exposed URL to splitting, jolt tranforming, enriching and delivering the JSON message obtained into 3 different sinks:
 - A **kafka** sink, where some spark process, from a Zeppelin notebook,  will consume its data to produce some alerts
 - A **hdfs** sink, where some hive process, from a Zeppelin notebook, will dig in into the historical data to find some valueable insight
 - A **elasticsearch** sink, which will be used for presenting a dashboard with real-time traffic status.